By 2020 renewables outcompete fossil fuels as new electricity sources

 By 2020 zero emissions transport is the preferred form of all new mobility in the world’s major cities and transport routes

-- Commitments from national and local governments that accelerate the exponential growth of EVs to reach 100% of vehicle sales in the 2030s and phasing out the internal combustion engine by 2040 at the latest.
+- Commitments from national & local governments and businesses that accelerate the exponential growth of EVs to reach 100% of vehicle sales in the 2030s and phasing out the internal combustion engine by 2040 at the latest.

 - The world’s major cities commit to zero-emissions zones, including for the use of urban heavy-duty vehicles, public transport, as well as encouraging a shift toward walking, cycling, and electric vehicles for other personal transportation.